AlbinaDemaj/Glowly/README.md

-# ✨ Glowly – Skincare React Web App
+# ✨ Glowing. – Skincare React Web App

 **Glowly** is a fully responsive, elegant skincare e-commerce website built using **React**, **Tailwind CSS**, and **JavaScript**.
 It features animated UI, interactive product sections, a personalized skincare quiz, and user-friendly features powered by LocalStorage and API integrations.